TareqK/Compiler-Construction-Course/Notes/semantics.markdown

 ---

+### Memory

+Memory is the binding the storage locations to values.

+---

 ### Environment

 The Environment is the memory allocation part of the execution process. ie, binding names to the storage locations is called Environment.

-### Memory

-Memory is the binding the storage locations to values.
+There are three kinds of allocations in the environment.

+1. Static --> global variables.
+2. Automatic --> local variables(stack).
+3. Dynamic --> pointers.

+Generally, in block-structued languages, when the process is created, the environment is allocated like this:

+![./images/mem_env.png]

+This allows room for growing and shrinking.
+This happens when functions are called, and their variables are allocated while the program is running, and discarded after.
+Each call is called an **activation**.

+---

 ### Declarations and Blocks